Iffat Ara

-Life and education
+Early life and education

-Iffat Ara was born to Maulavi Quazi Abdul Hakim and Mosammat Hajera Khatun in Mymensingh town in 1939.
+Iffat Ara was born to Maulavi Quazi Abdul Hakim and Mosammat Hajera Khatun in Kishoreganj in 1939.
 She struggled hard for formal education, first learning Arabic at home to be able to read the Quran.
 She then went to Muslim Girls' School for primary education.
 After her primary education was over, her father withdrew her from the school since, at that time, higher education for girls was not considered necessary.
 Desperate to continue education, she threatened to commit suicide and was subsequently admitted to the Vidyamoyee Govt.
 Girls' High School of the town.
 But before she could complete the high school she was married to Abdul Latif Talukder, a young lawyer and politician.
-Luckily it was a short interruption and she could appear in the Matriculate examination the next year.
-Later, she passed Intermediate from the Muminunnesa Women's College.
-In 1966 she graduated from the same college and proceeded to study for B. Ed. at the Mymensingh Women's Teachers Training College.
-When Ananda Mohan College was upgraded to a university-college, Iffat Ara lost no time to get admitted for her Masters in Bengali language and literature.
+She then passed the matriculation examination and, later, the intermediate exam from the Muminunnesa Women's College.
+In 1966, she graduated from the same college and proceeded to study for B. Ed. at the Mymensingh Women's Teachers Training College.
+When Ananda Mohan College was upgraded to a university-college, she earned her master's in Bengali language and literature in 1973.

-Personality and philosophy

-To her, life is work, work is life.
-She believes in women freedom but does not think marriage is a stumbling block on the way.
-She is religious and believes that Islam does not stand on the way for Muslim women to live a modern life.
-A very hospitable lady, Iffat Ara is near and dear to many in Mymensingh.
-She has mothered three children with utmost care and success.
-At her residence in Mymensingh town, she passes her time through writing, gardening and entertaining young authors and literary workers.

 Women's movements

-Women's movements in Mymensingh could not be thought of without the active presence of Iffat Ara since the 1960s.
+Women's movements in Mymensingh could not be thought of without the active presence of Ara since the 1960s.
 She became involved in social welfare activities for women with her membership of All Pakistan Women's Association in 1966.
-After birth of Bangladesh in 1971, she, in association with others like author Helena Khan, Sufia Karim and politician Mariam Hashimuddin took initiative to set up Mahila Samity (tr.
+After birth of Bangladesh in 1971, she, in association with others like author Helena Khan, Sufia Karim and politician Begum Mariam Hashimuddin took initiative to set up Mahila Samity (tr.
 Women's Association).
-Later she organized the Mymensingh chapter of the Bangladesh Jatiyo Mahila Sangtha, an organization sponsored by the government.
+Later she organized the Mymensingh chapter of the Bangladesh Jatiya Mahila Sangstha, an organization sponsored by the government.
 She contributed substantially in establishing Udayan High School in Mymensingh in 1988.
 Since her marriage she was in touch with politics but never opted for joining politics.

-Professional career
+Career

-In 1968, Iffat Ara joined Nasirabad Girls' School as an assistant teacher and retired from there as its headmistress in 1972.
+In 1968, Ara joined Nasirabad Girls' School as an assistant teacher and retired from there as its headmistress in 1972.
 Later she took up the job of feature editor for the women's page of the weekly Banglar Darpan published from Mymensingh.
 When the same establishment started to publish a monthly women's magazine, titled Chandrakash, in 1973, Iffat Ara was appointed its editor.
 She worked as editor of Chandrakash till 1979.